How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 Depending on the infrastructure that you’re scanning (and particularly how expansive any websites are), the vulnerability scan may take anywhere from a few minutes to a few hours.

 4. Result analysis & remediation

 After the vulnerability scan is complete, the scanner provides an assessment report.
 When reading and developing remediation plans based on this report, you should consider the following:

 - Severity: A vulnerability scanner should label a potential vulnerability based upon its severity.
 When planning for remediation, focus on the most severe vulnerabilities first, but avoid ignoring the rest forever.
 It’s not uncommon for hackers to chain several mild vulnerabilities to create an exploit.
 A good vulnerability scanner will suggest timelines for when to fix each issue.

-- Vulnerability Exposure: Remembering the prioritisation above - not all vulnerabilities are on public-facing systems.
+- Vulnerability Exposure: Remembering the prioritization above - not all vulnerabilities are on public-facing systems.
 Internet-facing systems are more likely to be exploited by any random attacker scanning the internet, making them a higher priority for remediation.
-After that, you’ll want to prioritise any employee laptops with vulnerable software installed.
-Additionally, any systems that host particularly sensitive data, or could adversely affect your business may need to be prioritised ahead of others.
+After that, you’ll want to prioritize any employee laptops with vulnerable software installed.
+Additionally, any systems that host particularly sensitive data, or could adversely affect your business may need to be prioritized ahead of others.

-You can read the NCSC guide for more details on triaging and prioritising vulnerabilities for fixing.
+You can read the NCSC guide for more details on triaging and prioritizing vulnerabilities for fixing.

 In most cases, there is a publicly released patch to correct a detected vulnerability, but it can often require a configuration change or other workaround too.
 After applying a fix, it’s also a good idea to rescan the system to ensure the fix was applied correctly.
 If it isn’t, the system may still be vulnerable to exploitation.
 Also, if the patch introduces any new security issues, such as security misconfigurations (although rare), this scan may uncover them and allow them to be corrected as well.